Dr Helen G Papaconstantinou and Partners Law Firm

 Q: Are there problems in enforcing certain types of patent relating to, for example, biotechnology, business methods or software?

-Certain rights which are considered patent rights in other jurisdictions are exempt from protection under Greek patent law (eg, software and business methods).
-In any case, the factor that is most likely to give rise to difficulties in the enforcement of certain patent rights is the lack of technical training of Greek judges and lack of extensive case law in complicated technical fields.
+Certain rights that are considered patent rights in other jurisdictions are exempt from protection under Greek patent law (eg, software and business methods).
+In any case, the factor that is most likely to give rise to difficulties in the enforcement of certain patent rights is the lack of technical training of Greek judges, as well as lack of extensive case law in complicated technical fields.

 Q: To what extent are courts obliged to consider previous cases that have covered issues similar to those pertaining to a dispute?